Visit Krakow

 The music itself grew from a variety of styles including Turkish and Balkan gypsy, as well as 18th century Hasidic prayer.
 It has continued to evolve with the Jewish diaspora, with the influence of 1920s American jazz particularly evident.

 There are regular Klezmer performances at the same ul.
 Sławkowska venue as the Chopin concerts above, just off Kraków’s main square in the Old Town.
-The performers are all graduates of the conservatory and have been performing together for two decades.
-See Get Your Guide for dates to coincide with your trip.
+The performers are all graduates of the conservatory and have been performing together for two decades – see Get Your Guide.

 Polish Folk Shows